ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

+## Nov 29th 2024
+Mithuns log
+- branch.
+Stabilize_pytest_driver
+- to create
+- - driver function into which you pass 4 variables
+  - add a 5th variable, exposure val during build+ create new pytest case

 ## Nov 28th 2024
 - Dataset research: GLUE may not be a good fit for current setup.
 Need to find a classification task
 - VS Code debuggers